lshim98/Password-Generator.github.io/README.md

 ```
 AS AN employee with access to sensitive data

-I WANT to randomly generate a password that meets certain criteria
+I WANT to randomly generate a password that meets a certain criteria

-SO THAT I can create a strong password that provides greater security
+SO THAT I can create a strong, randomized password that provides security
 ```

 ## Acceptance Criteria